Here’s the reality behind Trump’s claims about mail voting

 — Trump pointed to problems that have arisen as states rush to adapt to mail balloting — mainly in his native New York, where elections officials sent error-riddled mail ballots this week and a slow count left the outcome of multiple congressional primaries up in the air in June.
 But he falsely claimed that the outcome of one of those races, the primary won by Democratic Rep. Carolyn Mahoney, was fraudulent.

 — Voter fraud is rare in the United States.
-An analysis by the Brennan Institute for Justice found Americans were more likely to be struck by lightning than to commit voter fraud.
+An analysis by the Brennan Center for Justice found Americans were more likely to be struck by lightning than to commit voter fraud.

 Still, Trump continued to sow distrust and again refused to commit to avoid declaring victory if the count goes past Election Day, as expected.
 Last week his refusal during a news conference to commit to a peaceful transition alarmed many.